Finite Invariant Sets with Bridging Points in Logistic IFS: Concluding Remarks

 We have investigated IFS that randomly alternate between two distinct maps, $g$ and $h$.
 We analyze two representative cases: $g$ and $h$ are both logistic maps (logistic IFS), and $g$ is a logistic map and $h$ is a tent map (logistic-tent IFS).
-Our focus is on ``toss-and-catch'' structures, which are finite invariant sets of the IFS.
-In both logistic IFS and logistic-tent IFS, we observe transitions between fixed points and between fixed points and period-2 orbits.
-Notably, we identify cases in which the invariant set of IFS $\Lambda$ contains bridging points, that is, points belonging to neither of the invariant sets of each map $\Lambda_g$ nor $\Lambda_h$.
+Our focus is on toss-and-catch structures, which are finite invariant sets of the IFS.
+In both the logistic IFS and logistic-tent IFS, we observe finite invariant toss-and-catch structures.
+These include structures formed by transitions between fixed points and structures in which fixed points are connected to period-2 orbits.
+Notably, we identify cases in which the invariant set of the IFS $\Lambda$ contains bridging points, that is, points belonging to neither $\Lambda_g$ nor $\Lambda_h$.
 These findings extend prior work on IFS dynamics.
 We also observe that toss-and-catch structures exist along specific parameter curves, with the attractor remaining relatively sparse in neighboring parameter regions.